Markis History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 list: Robert Marjorison; Richard Marjorison; and Roger Margeryson.

-Important Dates for the Markis family
+Early History of the Markis family

 This web page shows only a small excerpt of our Markis research.
 Another 95 words (7 lines of text) covering the years 1600, 1678, 1663, 1633, 1635 and 1637 are included under the topic Early Markis History in all our PDF Extended History products and printed products wherever possible.